webpack/webpack-cli/CONTRIBUTING.md

 ## Branching Model

-We based our branching model on [git flow](http://nvie.com/posts/a-successful-git-branching-model/).
-Instead of working with a `develop` base branch, we use instead the `master` branch.
-We do it to ease a bit the workflow.
-However, we find useful adding prefixes to the branches.
+We base our branching model on [git flow](http://nvie.com/posts/a-successful-git-branching-model/).
+Instead of working with a `develop` base branch, we use the `master` branch.
+We do it to ease the workflow a bit.
+However, we find that adding prefixes to the branches is useful.

 ## Naming a branch